Miami Fort Power Station: Environmental impact

 With its oldest unit dating back to late 1940s, the plant was ranked 36th on the United States list of dirtiest power plants in terms of sulphur dioxide emissions per megawatt-hour of electrical energy produced in 2006.

 Retirement

-In September 2020, Vistra announced its plans to retire the power station by year-end 2027 or earlier.
+In September 2020, Vistra announced its plans to retire the power station by year-end 2027 or earlier. in 2025, the closure was delayed.